Genez-io/genezio-documentation/docs/project-structure/genezio-configuration-file.md

 - `type`: `string` **Optional**

   The type of the function.
-This can be `aws` or `httpServer`.
+This can be: `aws`, `httpServer`, or `persistent`.
 If this field is not specified, the default value is `aws`.

   - `aws` indicates that the function will be deployed as an AWS Lambda handler.
 This means that the function is either a Lambda event handler or it uses [`serverless-http`](https://www.npmjs.com/package/serverless-http) to convert an Express app to a Lambda event handler.
   - `httpServer` indicates that the function will be deployed as a standalone HTTP server, such as those built with frameworks like `express`, `fastify`, `flask`, `django`, etc.
+  - `persistent` indicates that the function will be deployed as a long-running server that will not be scaled down to 0.
+This is an Enterprise-only feature, please [contact us](mailto:contact@genez.io) for more information.

   Note 1: The recommended way to deploy your app is to use the `httpServer` type unless you are explicitly migrating from an existing AWS Lambda function or using `serverless-http`.
   Note 2: Websocket are supported only for `httpServer` functions.